turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 **Summary**

-Check if a user is joined to the datashare.
+Check if a user is joined to the data share.

 **Syntax** ::